 It’s that time of the year again.
-The time of year when the road warrior travelers (like me!) start double checking their loyalty points balances to gauge where they will land for the year.
-Depending on how close one is to the next loyalty level many of us seasoned travelers will do a “mileage run” to make sure we get over the threshold and earn or maintain status for the next year.
+The time of year when the road warrior travelers (like me!) start double-checking their loyalty points balances to gauge where they will land for the year.
+Depending on how close we are to the next loyalty level many of us will do a “mileage run” to make sure we get over the threshold and earn or maintain status for the next year.

-By definition, a mileage run is a trip, typically near the end of the calendar year, made solely to earn miles, points or some other reward for the sole purpose of achieving a particular rung on the loyalty program ladder.
+By definition, a mileage run is a trip, typically near the end of the calendar year, made solely to earn miles, points, or some other reward for the sole purpose of achieving (or maintaining) a particular rung on a loyalty program ladder.

-With the mileage run, you would not ordinarily be making the trip, but perhaps you are a few miles short of the Gold status on your airline or A-List on Southwest and you book an unplanned flight to get you over the hump.
+With a mileage run, you are intentionally making a trip you might not ordinarily be making but because you are a few miles short of say Gold status on your airline or A-List on Southwest and you book an unplanned flight to get you over the hump.
 And you are likely paying for it!

-The extra, unplanned trip gets you over the hump and too the next level allowing to keep your rewards status for another year.
+The extra, unplanned trip gets you over the hump and to the next level allowing you to keep your rewards status for another year.
 Or perhaps you are oh so close to a level you’ve never hit before and one more flight would do the trick!
 Mileage run it, baby!

 How to get the most out of a Mileage Run

 With a mileage run, you are likely paying for the trip out of your pocket so you need to be smart about this.
 Here are some tips on how to get the most out of your mileage run: